Installation with RPMs

 For SUSE Linux Enterprise Server 14 and compatible

-Before installing MariaDB please read about supported MariaDB versions here.
+Before installing MariaDB, please read about supported MariaDB versions here.

 Installing MariaDB is required only on the host where the Storware Backup and Recovery server is deployed.